alexandrius/fetch-yo-mama/README.md

 # fetch-yo-mama

-useFetch hooks for React.
+QoL fetch api hooks for React.
 The request will be automatically aborted if the component is unmounted

 ![logo](https://github.com/alexandrius/fetch-yo-mama/assets/5978212/feb261d6-d2fd-418f-9637-5923ca2ad97e)